William Levin: Politics

 Levin served on the Wellington City Council and the Wellington Harbour Board, and was known for his public benefactions.

 Early death

-Well-liked and a capable businessman Levin's health had never been strong.
-He died suddenly at his home in Tinakori Road aged 48 on 15 September 1893 leaving his wife, Amy, daughter of James Edward Fitzgerald and four young children; two sons and two daughters.
+Well-liked and a capable businessman, Levin's health had never been strong.
+He died suddenly at his home on Tinakori Road aged 48 on 15 September 1893, leaving his wife, Amy, daughter of James Edward Fitzgerald and four young children; two sons and two daughters.
 Learning of his death Parliament closed until the evening session after valedictory speeches.
 Flags were flown at half-mast by consulates (Levin represented the United States in New Zealand) and businesses and a special theatrical performance was indefinitely postponed.

 He promoted many social and charitable organisations in the Wellington region as well as his business activities.